davidmcglashan/csvhorse/README.md

 ## Changelog

 ### version 0.2.2
+* time() function added with various randomisations and a sequence option.
 * Leading zeroes are inserted on date numerals if month names aren't being used.

 ### version 0.2.1